Beyond-Diagonal RIS Architecture Design and Optimization under Physics-Consistent Models: RIS Optimization under the General Physics-Consistent Model

 where $P_T$ is the transmit power at the BS.
 The above problem has been considered in \cite{closeform} under the conventional channel model $\bH_{\text{app,3}}$, where two different cases have been investigated.
 If ${\bH}_{RT}=\mathbf{0}$ in $\bH_{\text{app,3}}$, i.e., the direct link is blocked, the optimal solution can be obtained in closed-form.
 Otherwise, an iterative algorithm has been proposed to alternately update $(\mathbf{w},\mathbf{g})$ and $\bthe$ until convergence; however, the resulting solution is not guaranteed to be globally optimal.

 For the general physics-consistent channel model given by Proposition \ref{pro:general}, $\bar{\bH}_{RT}$ has a more complicated expression and is generally nonzero.
-While a closed-form solution is typically unavailable, we show in the following that the global optimal solution to \eqref{MIMO:problem} can be obtained (for fully- and tree-connected RIS) via the semidefinite relaxation (SDR) technique after suitable problem transformations.
+As a result, closed-form solutions are generally unavailable.
+Nevertheless, we develop in the following a novel algorithm that is able to attain the global optimal solution of \eqref{MIMO:problem} (for fully- and tree-connected RIS).
+This is highly nontrivial due to the nonconvex nature of the problem, in particular the presence of complicated constraints and the multiplicative coupling of the variables in the objective function.
+As discussed earlier, the existing approach in \cite{closeform} cannot provide such a global optimality guarantee.